la2050/archive/_projects/2016/ignite22-a-tech-expo-and-collaborative-experience-celebrating-innovations-shaping-the-22nd-century.md

   hubs, particularly in biotech, aerospace, trade and transportation, and clean tech, thereby contributing to LA’s creative and entrepreneurial ecosystem with global economic influence.
+Please explain how you will define and measure success for your project.​: >- IGNITE22 aims to bring together a diverse group of entrepreneurs, investors and industry leaders to foster the commercialization of transformative technologies.
+By engaging creators, adopters and facilitators, we are connecting all parts of the ecosystem critical to bringing new technology to market.
+Our goal is to initiate meaningful partnerships between academic institutions, technology startups and corporate partners that will lead to accelerated commercialization of technology and employment opportunities for the region’s graduates.

+  We will measure success based on the following:

+  - Number of tech startups exhibiting by industry

+  - Number of CSUPERB researchers presenting

+  - Number of corporate/industry influencers and investors attending

+  Through pre- and post-event surveys, we will measure the following:

+  - % of attendees interested in participating in collaborative opportunities

+  - % of students who express an interest in pursuing STEM-related careers or entrepreneurial endeavors

+  While one event alone cannot impact the CREATE metrics such as federal research grant funding or high-growth startups, we believe that offering a platform for collaboration across the entrepreneurial ecosystem will, over the long-term, result in more manufacturing activity, more STEM-related job opportunities, more patents per capita, increased venture capital investment, and an increase of minority- and women-owned tech startups reflecting the diversity of Southern California’s residents.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/ignite22-a-tech-expo-and-collaborative-experience-celebrating-innovations-shaping-the-22nd-century/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1008153355741-team91.jpg
 organization_name: 'Braid Theory, Inc.'